S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

     -   **Deliverable:** Marketing performance analytics reports (requirement) that measure campaign effectiveness, customer engagement, and ROI to inform strategic decisions and budget allocations, (anticipated impact) to inform leadership about marketing performance and guide budgeting and strategy development.
 3. For a team that delivers consulting to clients:
     -   **Customer:** Sales & marketing department
-    -   **Deliverable:** Success stories about our work with clients (requirement) that can be used as reference for future sales (anticipated impact) to enhance the sales team's ability to demonstrate the value and effectiveness of the consulting services, ultimately aiding in closing more sales deals.
+    -   **Deliverable:** Success stories about our work with clients (requirement) that can be used as a reference for future sales (anticipated impact) to enhance the sales team's ability to demonstrate the value and effectiveness of the consulting services, ultimately aiding in closing more sales deals.
 4. For a team that designs and develops websites for business clients:
     -   **Customer:** Clients
-    -   **Deliverable:** Design and develop user-friendly and aesthetically pleasing websites company websites (requirement) that ensure a positive user experience and that the client's customers engage with (anticipated impact) to support their business objectives for increased traffic, customer retention, and sales.
+    -   **Deliverable:** Design and develop user-friendly and aesthetically pleasing company websites (requirement) that ensure a positive user experience and that the client's customers engage with (anticipated impact) to support their business objectives for increased traffic, customer retention, and sales.
 5. For a User Experience team:
     -   **Customer:** development team
     -   **Deliverable:** interaction design for new features - with detailed description for all edge cases and potential errors, complete with all graphical assets required for implementation without the need for further communication, (requirement) to facilitate the development team in efficiently building and implementing features that offer an optimal user experience, (anticipated impact) reducing the need for extensive revisions and ensuring a smoother product development process.